prisma/prisma1/docs/03-Guides/02-Auth/03-Authentication-with-Facebook-for-React-&-Apollo.md

 </Instruction>

 That's it, the Facebook authentication now is already implemented.
-If you run the app and then click the "Login with Facebook"-button, a new `FacebookUser` will be created in the database.
+If you run the app and then click the "Login with Facebook"-button, a new `User` will be created in the database.
 You can verify that in the Graphcool console or a Playground.

 ## Checking the authenticated status